asahisuenaga/asahisuenaga/notes/note-4.md

 <p style="line-height:1.6;">The good news?
 You don't have to wait for the Google to give you back the old web.
 You can take it back yourself.
 For those ready to jump ship, <a href="https://duckduckgo.com" style="color:rgb(234, 179, 8);">DuckDuckGo</a> offers a streamlined, privacy-first experience.</p>

 <p style="line-height:1.6;">However, if you need Google's search engine but hate the "answering machine" interface, there’s a middle ground.
 I developed a <strong>browser extension</strong> specifically to tear down that digital wall.
 It’s called <a href="https://chromewebstore.google.com/detail/hide-google-ai-overviews/pkbhdojajlnigelihhbclnikhidgnbeo?hl=en&authuser=0" style="color:rgb(234, 179, 8);">Hide Google AI Overviews and Mode</a>.
-It’s a lightweight solution that restores the classic 10-blue-link layout, ensuring your screen remains a place for <code>discovery</code> rather than <code>dictation</code>.</p>
+It’s a lightweight solution that restores the classic 10-blue-link layout, ensuring your screen remains a place for discovery rather than dictation.</p>

 <p style="line-height:1.6;">We don't need an AI to read the internet for us.
 We just need a better way to find what’s actually out there.</p>